-- 7.5.1 Where a National Anti-Doping Organization does not exist, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall be the authority on Education in their country, as per Code Article 20.4.6 and be subject to Article 7.2. - 7.5.2 Where a National Anti-Doping Organization exists, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall cooperate with their National Anti-Doping Organization to ensure that Athletes and Athlete Support Personnel selected to participate in the Olympic/Paralympic Games (or any Event where the National Olympic Committee or, as applicable, the National Paralympic Committee, participates or hosts) shall be educated in advance of the Event as per Article 5. - 7.5.3 The National Olympic Committee (or, as applicable, the National Paralympic Committee) shall require National Federations to conduct Education in coordination with the applicable National Anti-Doping Organization as per Code Article 20.4.12.
+- 7.5.1 As per Code Article 20.4.6, where a National Anti-Doping Organization does not exist, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall be the authority on Education in their country subject to Article 7.2. - 7.5.2 Where a National Anti-Doping Organization exists, the National Olympic Committee (or, as applicable, the National Paralympic Committee) shall cooperate with their National Anti-Doping Organization to ensure that Athletes and Athlete Support Personnel selected to participate in the Olympic/Paralympic Games (or any Event where the National Olympic Committee or, as applicable, the National Paralympic Committee, participates or hosts) shall receive Education in advance of the Event as per Article 5. - 7.5.3 The National Olympic Committee (or, as applicable, the National Paralympic Committee) shall require National Federations to conduct Education in coordination with the applicable National Anti-Doping Organization as per Code Article 20.4.12.